GoogleCloudPlatform/vertex-ai-samples/community-content/sklearn_text_classification_from_script_using_vertex_sdk/README.md

 This repository shows how to train and deploy a text classifier using sklearn and Vertex AI.

-The main Vertex AI features are:
+The main used Vertex AI features are:
 - Vertex AI Custom Training
 - Vertex AI Model
 - Vertex AI Endpoint

-Further GCP services are:
+Further used GCP services are:
 - Google Cloud Logging
 - Google Cloud Storage

 ## Repository

     ├── README.md
-    ├── create_job.ipynb    # <-- creates the training job and deploys it to an endpoint ├── requirements.txt    # <-- requirements for deploying the job
+    ├── create_job.ipynb    # <-- creates the training job and deploys the model
+    ├── requirements.txt    # <-- requirements for deploying the job
     └── task.py             # <-- contains the training application